Nexus Letters for Your VA Disability Claims

 Eligibility and Case Selection

-This specialty nexus letter service is provided on a case-by-case basis and only in select circumstances.
+This specialty medical opinion / nexus letter service is provided on a case-by-case basis and only in select circumstances.

 In general, inquiries must meet the following criteria: